yellowanthq/yellowant-dotnet-app/README.md

 3. Go to Controllers/UserIntegrationController.cs, in "API" method, comment the lines under 'NOT using RTM' and uncomment the lines under "using RTM"
 4. Start your development server

+## Understanding Application Layout
+This is an example application, to let you know basics of building an integration for YellowAnt.
+Don`t use this code for production
+There are two main components to notice
+1. Controller (UserIntegrationController)
+2. CommandCenter

+### Controller
+There are 4 controller functions Integrate, NewIntegration, Oauthredirect, and API.

+#### API
+When you start a server go to ```<ngrok-server>/userintegration/integrate```.
+If you are not signed up, this will redirect you to login.
+This is handled by Integrate controller.

+#### NewIntegration
+Once on /userintegration/integrate, click on 'Link Button'.
+This will redirect you to /userintegration/newintegration.
+In this controller, a user `state` is created and redirect link to yellowant is constructed using state and clientID.

+#### Oauthredirect
+If user approves request, YellowAnt will redirect you to 'redirect url' you have mentioned in application dashboard.
+This controller handles this redirected request.
+Request comes with `state` you created in 'NewIntegration' and 'token'.
+You use these and complete OAuth cycle to get secret token form YellowAnt

+#### API
+When user enters command in Slack/YellowAnt, that request is sent to 'API url' you mentioned in YellowAnt application dashboard.
+Those requests are handled by this controller